jaehan213/Project-ReadMe-Markdown-Generator/README.md

 ## Description <a name="description"></a>
 This applications allows the user to create an organized, professional README.md file from their terminal.
 Give it a try with one of your own projects.
+This specific README.md file was generated with the applcation.

 ## Installation <a name="installation"></a>